 For many of the behaviors, a combination of management and training is best.
 For some of them, management is all you need if you are able to do it consistently.

-There is a third option in dealing with many “unwanted behaviors;” redirection.
+There is a third option in dealing with many "unwanted behaviors;" redirection.
 If your dog likes to dig, give him a digging pit or sandbox to play in.
 If your dog likes to chew or dissect, give him chew toys, Kong toys, etc. If your dog likes to scavenge, set up a kibble hunt in your house/yard or purchase a food dispensing toy.
-If your dog likes to chase, try the Chase-It or teach him to retrieve!
-Digging, chewing, nipping, chasing, jumping, dissecting are all natural dog urges – your dog will be happiest if he can engage in these activities safely.
+If your dog likes to chase, try some exercise toys or teach him to retrieve!
+Digging, chewing, nipping, chasing, jumping, dissecting are all natural dog urges "“ your dog will be happiest if he can engage in these activities safely.

 Showing your dog what is expected of him when you are home through training, managing for his safety and success when you are unable to train, and providing a healthy outlet for the natural doggy urges which make him happiest are the keys to a well-behaved dog and a happy household.

 Casey Lomonaco is a graduate of the Karen Pryor Academy for Animal Behavior & Training